+Project Component/s Access roads;

+Construction camp;

-Project Component/s Construction areas; Storage areas.
+Storage areas.

-Potential Impact Delegge of conteminated water from context with chilled chemicals Potential impact • Release of contaminated water from contact with spilled chemicals. • Generation of contaminated wastes from used chemical containers. • Inefficient use of resources resulting in excessive waste generation. • Litter or contamination of the site or water through poor waste management practices.
+Potential Impact Release of contaminated water from contact with spilled chemicals.
+Generation of contaminated wastes from used chemical containers.
+Inefficient use of resources resulting in excessive waste generation.
+Litter or contamination of the site or water through poor waste management practices.
 Pollution of water and soil resources.
 Activities/Risk Sources Vehicles associated with site preparation and earthworks.
 Packaging and other construction wastes.
 Hydrocarbon use and storage.
-Spoil material from excavation.
+Spoil material from excavation, earthworks and site preparation.
 Mitigation: To ensure that the storage and handling of chemicals and Target/Objective hydrocarbons on-site does not cause pollution to the environment or harm to persons.
 Good housekeeping of chemicals and other materials on site for the duration of the construction will minimize, avoid any spillages, or other incidents.
 All spillages should be reported immediately.
 To ensure that the storage and maintenance of machinery on-site does not cause pollution of the environment or harm to persons.
 To comply with waste management guidelines.
 To minimise production of waste.
 To ensure appropriate waste storage and disposal.
 To avoid environmental harm from waste disposal.